CosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 2. Select the three dots near your **VolcanoContainer**.
 From the menu, select **Delete Container**.
 3. Confirm the container's name and delete the container.
 4. Close your browser window.
 You have now completed the indexing lab section.

+> If this is your final lab, follow the steps in [Removing Lab Assets](11-cleaning_up.md) to remove all lab resources.